accessibilitywars/zaw2/content/builds/power-dragonhunter-radiance.md

 +++

 This build is focused on doing damage almost exclusively with hammer, with extremely low apm.

+Higher vitality from this build makes solo play viable.

 ## Gearing and Consumables
 #### Equipment